Korean Spicy Pork Belly Bulgogi (Dwaeji Bulgogi)

 3. Marinate pork belly strips.
 Add long strips of pork belly and mix well.
 Set aside at room temperature for 30 minutes or refrigerate overnight.

 5. Broil.
-Broil on one side for 5-8 minutes on each side until meat is cooked through and crispy on the edges with charred bits.
+Broil for 5-8 minutes on each side until meat is cooked through and crispy on the edges with charred bits.
 Watch carefully so it doesn’t burn.
 Also, rotate the sheet pan so all the pieces receive equal heat from the broiler.

 6. Serve.
 Cut into bite-sized pieces and transfer to a serving platter.
 Garnish with chopped green onions and sesame seeds.
 Serve immediately with rice, vegetable wraps, and Ssamjang or Gochujang Sauce.
 Enjoy!